Mestrona/Mestrona_ForwardToConfigurable/README.markdown

 3. There is currently now configuration neccessary or possible.
 Th extension is automatically active for all simple products that belong to a configurable product.
+4. Configure some simple products that are assigned to a configurable product to be visible in the catalog / search.

 You can also use modman for installation.